 An old, poorly designed website that is difficult to navigate gives a bad impression of a business, therefore a user is less likely to trust them.
 If your website doesn’t draw the user in, even if you have exactly what they’re looking for the chances are they’ll leave never to return.

 In today’s online market there really is no leeway for a bad website.

 SEO and website design should go alongside each other.
 To see big results doesn’t necessarily mean huge changes.
 Keep these factors in mind when designing your website, and you’ll soon start seeing the results you want in terms of search engine ranking.

 If you have found this blog helpful, you may wish to read our previous blog on Business Blogging.

-Website Design Agency Wolverhampton
+Website Design And SEO Agency In Wolverhampton